 - 📈 Absolute Import and Path Alias — Import components using

-- 💖 Prettier — Format your code and Tailwind CSS classes consistently
+- 💖 Prettier — Format your code consistently

 - 🐶 Husky & Lint Staged — Run scripts on your staged files before they are committed

-- 🤖 Conventional Commit Lint — Make sure you & your teammates follow the conventional commit
+- 🤖 Conventional Commit Lint — Make sure you & your teammates follow conventional commit

-- ⏰ Standard Version Changelog — Generate your changelog using
+- ⏰ Release Please — Generate your changelog by activating the

 - 👷 Github Actions — Lint your code on PR

-- 🚘 Automatic Branch and Issue Autolink — Branch will be automatically created on issue assigned, and auto-linked on PR
+- 🚘 Automatic Branch and Issue Autolink — Branch will be automatically created on issue assign, and auto linked on PR

 - 🔥 Snippets — A collection of useful snippets